 The advisors are also responsible for ensuring periodical communication with clients and presenting them with a relevant information about the performance of their portfolios.
 Personal Capital’s investment strategy is based on maintaining even exposure to various sectors and styles, thus further improving traditional indexing.

-The “even weighting” principle that the company applies aims to build an optimal portfolio of stocks and ETFs.
+The “even weighting” principle that the company applies aims to build an optimal portfolio of individual stocks and ETFs.
 It ensures efficient risk management and maximizes diversification way better, when compared to the common investible indexes.

 The company states that its methodology has proved to outperform the S&P 500 by more than 1.5% on an annual basis, while at the same time maintaining lower volatility levels.

-Personal Capital focus falls on the following asset classes:
+Personal Capital offers the following asset classes:

 - U.S. stocks